HelikarLab/COMO/docs/pages/como/conda_install/como_installing_dependencies.md

 > projects with specific version requirements or when collaborating with others, as it ensures consistent and controlled
 > development environments.

-{% include important.html content="This section of the guide will be using '`conda`' to create and install items in the virtual environment.
-If you have installed '`mamba`' instead, simply replace any instance of '`conda`' with '`mamba`'" %}

 ## Creating a virtual environment

 The first step is to create the actual virtual environment.
 This command should done on the command line